microsoft/everyonecancode/day1/Application/README.md

 ### Run Frontend Pipeline again

+For the change of adding the secret taking effect in the frontend we need to run our build pipeline again so that the process can pickup the newly created setting.

 - Navigate to Actions and select the pages workflow and rerun the workflow:

 ![Github Frontend Workflow](./images/RunWorkflowFrontend.png)

-- Once the workflow is started you will see the workflow running and finally finishing.
+- Once the workflow is started you will see the workflow running and finally finish.

 ![Github Frontend Workflow Progress](./images/FrontendInProgress.png)